bartocc/ember-fui-modules/README.md

 Also note that some FUI modules depend on other modules.
 For example, the `modal` module depends on the `dimmer` module.
 `ember-fui-modules` will know this and automatically `import` the necessary module dependencies.

-### Optoutt of automatic CSS import
+### Opt-out of automatic CSS import

 For FUI modules to work, both `js` and `CSS` files must be imported.
 By default, this addon imports the CSS for the modules you required with `fuiModules.only`.

-If, for instance, you use [ember-fui-less](https://github.com/bartocc/ember-fui-less) to customize the FUI theme, or want to import FUI CSS by any other way in your app, you can optout of automatic CSS import by setting `fuiModules.importCSS` to false with:
+If, for instance, you use [ember-fui-less](https://github.com/bartocc/ember-fui-less) to customize the FUI theme, or want to import FUI CSS by any other way in your app, you can opt-out of automatic CSS import by setting `fuiModules.importCSS` to false with:

 ```js
 fuiModules: {